European Flight Delay Compensation

 Was your European flight delayed?
 Under European legislation- EC 261 – you could be entitled to claim European flight delay compensation of up to $700 per passenger.

-Continue reading to discover how AirHelp can help you make a claim.
+Continue reading to discover how AirHelp can help you make an EU airline compensation claim.

 Are You Entitled to Claim European Flight Delay Compensation?